jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 ## Introduction

-The feature to send out notifications, was one of the most requested ones in the early days of Alexa Skill development.
+The feature to send out notifications was one of the most requested ones in the early days of Alexa Skill development.
 In 2017 it was announced that the feature would be tested by a limited amount of handpicked developers.
 Although it was never released to the public fully, it got redesigned to the **Proactive Events API**, which was released in December of 2018.

 The Proactive Events API's only use case, as of yet, is to send out notifications, but Amazon plans to expand the API in the future.